 We love exploring Sydney by train.
 How long since you jumped on a train for a fun day out?
 Today we offer five Sydney suburbs that make a great train day trip.

 When we travel, we enjoy riding public transport and visiting a few places that don’t make the top ten lists in our guidebook.
 The same can apply to times playing tourist at home.

-A train ride into the suburbs can reward with lots of great discoveries, gems that have been hiding right before your eyes.
-For visitors jumping on the train and heading away from the city is a chance to glimpse how Sydneysiders live and maybe even strike up a conversation with a local.
+A train ride into the suburbs can reward you with lots of grand discoveries, gems that have been hiding right before your eyes.
+For visitors, jumping on the train and heading away from the city is a chance to glimpse how Sydneysiders live and maybe even strike up a conversation with a local.

 Take these trips on a Saturday or Sunday for only $8.05